 “A miracle and your father saved me.
 When the crackdown began, they attacked us from all sides.
 Some used fists, some kicked, some armed themselves with chair legs.
 I took a few blows from a poker,” Caines says, showing the scars running across his back.

 “And where did these scars come from?”
-Christophe touches the small scars closer to his sides.
+Christopher touches the small scars closer to his sides.

 “Someone thought to grab a knife,” the detective smirks.

 “How did you manage to live through it?”
-Christophe never stops wondering.
+Christopher never stops wondering.

 “Your father was standing nearby.
 When he realized how it would end, he pushed me out the window.
 I fell from the second floor into a snowdrift.
 The soft snow and the cold saved my life.
 Your father was and remains a true friend to me.”

 “Miss Arvin?”
-Christophe doesn’t hide his surprise, seeing the fragile woman on the doorstep of a closed theater late at night.
+Christopher doesn’t hide his surprise, seeing the fragile woman on the doorstep of a closed theater late at night.

 “I don’t understand what surprises you, Mr. Godlight,” the woman says calmly.
 “Is it really so strange for a young woman to seek spiritual enrichment?”